The Aquinas Society

 The Aquinas Society was established in 1995, in honor of Sister George Aquin O'Connor, a Sister of St. Joseph, beloved professor and past president of St. Joseph's College.
 With intelligence and an open mind, Sister George invested in the future of the College.
 Her bold decisions to admit male students and to purchase the Long Island campus positioned the College to impact a more diverse population and to thrive as it entered its second century.
 The Aquinas Society recognizes loyal alumni, parents, faculty and friends who have provided St. Joseph's College with documentation of a gift to the College in their estate plans.
 While their planned gifts range widely in amount, Aquinas Society members have all invested in the future of St. Joseph's College.
 We celebrate their outstanding generosity through special member benefits, including exclusive invitations and engagement opportunities.
 Since the Society's inception, more than 200 people have made planned gifts to St. Joseph's College.

+Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.
 A copy of our most recently filed financial report is available from the Charities Registry on the New York State Attorney General’s website (www.charitiesnys.com) or, upon request, by contacting the New York State Attorney General, Charities Bureau, 28 Liberty Street, New York, NY 10005, or us at 245 Clinton Avenue, Brooklyn, NY 11205.
 You also may obtain information on charitable organizations from the New York State Office of the Attorney General at www.charitiesnys.com or (212) 416-8401.